srihari-976/W.A.R.N/README.md

 ## Contributing

 This project was created for BrinHack 2025.
-Feel free to fork and modify for your own use.
+Feel free to fork and modify it for your use.

-## License

-MIT License - feel free to use this project for your own purposes.